memgraph/docs/mage/tutorials/create-a-new-module-cpp.md

 sidebar_label: Create a C++ query module
 ---

-Query modules can be implemented using the C API provided by Memgraph.
-In this tutorial, we will learn how to develop a query module in C++ on the example of the random walk algorithm.
+Query modules can be implemented using the [C API](/memgraph/reference-guide/query-modules/api/c-api) provided by Memgraph.
+In this tutorial, we will learn how to develop a query module in C++ on the example of the **random walk algorithm**.

 :::info